na-na-hi/renget/archive/vffr2.md

 !!!info
 	This section is intended more as a list of the available characters and the abbreviations commonly used to refer to them, to cut down on the spam of "Hey, what does X mean?"
+	If you need a tardlist, use the most recent CN one.

 &nbsp;